Komodo/komodo-website/src/pages/blog/2014-05/image-tag-dimension-completion.html.md

-To use the macro, make an editor selection and then invoke the macro - by double-clicking on the macro in the toolbox, using the Invoke Tool (Ctrl+Shift+K) to search/execute "swap assignment", or assigning your own keybinding to the macro.
+To use the macro, make an editor selection and then invoke the macro - by double-clicking on the macro in the toolbox, using the Invoke Tool (Ctrl+Shift+K) to search/execute "img tag dimensions", or assigning your own keybinding to the macro.
 Click on the link below and have a look at the source for yourself.